 – Northwest ($39 + state fee) for basic & quick nonprofit formation.

 – LegalZoom ($99 + state fee) for the most well-known service available.

 The first step is to secure a brand name.
 The name you choose should be unlike any registered business entity in Texas.

 Here’s a few resources:

 Quick Note: Before you commit 100% to a name, you may also want to check that there’s a decent URL available for your organization.
-Use GoDaddy to search your options.
+Use WEEBLY to search your options.
 If there’s a quality domain name for purchase, we advise buying it right away.
 Even if launching a website isn’t on your radar right now, you might as well nail down a domain name that’ll make you easy to find!